 93 Pages Posted: 15 Jun 2016 Last revised: 21 Aug 2023

 Non-bank mortgage originators, which operate through the originate-to-distribute (OTD) model, account for more than half of all the mortgage origination in the U.S. However, less is known about which factors drive the quality and quantity of mortgage originations through non-banks.
-I show that an exogenous shock that increased the creditor protection of the funding intermediaries of non-bank mortgage originators led to a greater issuance of riskier mortgages that culminated in relatively higher ex-post defaults by 10-30%.
-Overall, the results show how the quality and quantity of mortgage origination in the originate-to-distribute (OTD) model of non-banks can be managed by varying the monitoring incentives of their funding intermediaries.
-These results contrast with the common view that non-bank mortgage originators lack screening incentives due to their over-reliance on the OTD market, and lower regulatory oversight.
+I show that an exogenous shock that increased creditor protection for funding intermediaries of non-bank mortgage originators led to a greater issuance of riskier mortgages that culminated in 10--30% higher ex post defaults.
+Overall, the results show how the quality of mortgage origination in the originate-to-distribute (OTD) model of non-banks can be managed by varying the monitoring incentives of their funding intermediaries.
+These results contrast with the common view that non-bank mortgage originators generally lack screening incentives due to their over-reliance on the OTD market and lower regulatory oversight.

 JEL Classification: G21, G23, G28